Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 - SymbolDisplay: Renders a symbol in a control.
 - TableOfContents: Creates a tree-view of the entire map document.
 Optionally displays legend information for the layers.

-## Feature availibility by platform/API
+## Feature availability by platform/API

 |Component |UWP  |WPF  |Xamarin.Android  |Xamarin.iOS  |Xamarin.Forms |
 |---|---|---|---|---|---|